 Pavement heat can be intense and can burn.
 Make sure you don't walk a dog on hot pavement.

 On very hot days allow your pet to stay inside, especially older pets, with water available.

 Ensure that other pets, such as birds, ferrets, rabbits and guinea pigs, have shade and water.

-If you or someone you know is unwell call NURSE-ON-CALL on 1300 60 60 24 for 24-hour health advice or contact your local doctor for advice.
+If you or someone you know is unwell, you can call the nurse-on-call service on 1300 606 024 for 24-hour health advice or contact your local doctor for advice.